 Potential New Member Information

 All students interested in joining any fraternity or sorority must attend one Potential New Member Orientation session.
-Remaining sessions for the Spring 2021 semester are scheduled for the following dates:
+Sessions for the Fall 2021 semester are scheduled for the following dates:

 What is intake?

 Membership intake is the process through which our NPHC chapters bring in new members.
 Most of our organizations hold intake once each academic year, but depending on other pressing chapter matters, may hold intake more or less frequently.
 The intake process typically includes an informational meeting or rush, an individual interview, an application, and opportunities to meet undergraduate and graduate members of the organization.